A Look At My Psygnosis Amiga Collection

 Another extremely popular Psygnosis title is way ahead of its time in many areas.

-The game starts off with a quite good intro, an intro which many might not have seen as many of the cracked versions had this intro removed.
+The game starts off with a quite good intro, an intro which many might not have seen, as many of the cracked versions had this intro removed.

-Ingame music and graphics have the typical Psygnosis standard, everything is super polished and if you compare it with other games released around the same time then it looks several years ahead of its time.
+In-game music and graphics have the typical Psygnosis standard; everything is super polished, and if you compare it with other games released around the same time, then it looks several years ahead of its time.

-This game was first beaten by Team17’s Overdrive, many excellent games in the same category/style came after that.
+This game was first beaten by Team17’s Overdrive; many excellent games in the same category/style came after that.

 Verdict: One of Amiga’s best top-down racers!